 Foam: let’s get comfy and squishy (but not saggy) with it!

 Many sofa seat cushions on the market are made of foam, but that foam varies greatly in quality.
 High-resilience foams are known for their comfort, responsiveness, and ability to retain shape over time.
-At Medley, we offer two versions of these: a poly foam certified by CertiPUR-US® (the cleanest synthetic choice on the market) and GOLS-certified organic natural Dunlop latex foam wrapped in wool for softness—keep reading for a breakdown on both types.
+At Medley, we offer two versions of high-density foam: a poly foam certified by CertiPUR-US® (the cleanest synthetic choice we can find on the market) and GOLS-certified organic plant-based latex foam wrapped in wool for softness—keep reading for a breakdown on both types.

-CertiPUR-US®-certified poly foam: Our CertiPUR-US®-certified poly foam is the cleanest synthetic choice on the market because it consistently meets updated emissions and durability standards.
-CertiPUR-US® leaves out unwanted chemicals like ozone depleters, flame retardants, formaldehyde, and phthalates.
+CertiPUR-US®-certified poly foam: Our CertiPUR-US®-certified poly foam is among the cleanest synthetic choices on the market, consistently meeting updated emissions and durability standards.
 This material provides a medium-sit and holds its shape fooooooorever.

 #4: Fabrics that can stand up to spills, stains, pets, and kids!